open-rsx/rsb-manual/git.rst

 Getting the Correct Software Version in a Repository
 ----------------------------------------------------

-A cloned repository contains all revisions of the contained software with all branches and the user needs to select a branch he wants to have available at the moment.
+A cloned repository contains all revisions of its software with all branches and the user needs to select a branch he wants to have available at the moment.
 Therefore, he needs to ``checkout`` the respective branch.